Elzaren/node_capture_board_game/README.md

-#Node Capture
-a simple two player imperfect information game where you have to occupy your opponent nodes.
+Rules to a simple two player imperfect information game where you have to occupy your opponent nodes.